Ewald Weibel: Education and career

 Weibel was born in Buchs in the Aargau canton of Switzerland.
 After studying medicine at the University of Zurich (state examination 1955, Dr. med.
-1956), he spent several years studying in the USA at Yale University in New Haven, as well as at Columbia University and the Rockefeller Institute (now Rockefeller University) in New York, most recently as a career Investigator for the Health Research Council of the City of New York.
+1956), he spent several years studying in the US at Yale University in New Haven, as well as at Columbia University and the Rockefeller Institute (now Rockefeller University) in New York, most recently as a career Investigator for the Health Research Council of the City of New York.
 In 1963 he returned to the Anatomical Institute of the University of Zurich as an assistant professor and in 1966 he was appointed full professor and director of the Anatomical Institute at the University of Bern until his retirement in 1994.
 He was Rector of the University of Bern from 1984 to 1985.
 From 1979 until 1996 he was Visiting Agassiz Professor and Associate in the Museum of Comparative Zoology at Harvard University.
-After his retirement, he was Vice President and Secretary of the Maurice E. Müller Foundation for Orthopedic Surgery until 2000.
-He was founding president of the Union of Swiss Societies for Experimental Biology (1969-1972), President of the Swiss Academy of Medical Sciences (1996-2000) and President of the International Union of Physiological Sciences (1997-2001).
+After his retirement, he was vice president and Secretary of the Maurice E. Müller Foundation for Orthopedic Surgery until 2000.
+He was founding president of the Union of Swiss Societies for Experimental Biology (1969–1972), President of the Swiss Academy of Medical Sciences (1996–2000) and President of the International Union of Physiological Sciences (1997–2001).

 His scientific work covered four main areas: the morphometry of the human lung as the structural basis of the gas exchange function; the development of morphometric and stereological methods; the application of these methods in cell biology to measure the membrane system of the liver cell and the mitochondria in the muscles; integrative studies in comparative physiology, particularly on the question of the optimal structural basis of the organismic functions of the respiratory system, from the lungs to the muscle cells and their mitochondria, based on the hypothesis of symmorphosis.
 The discovery of the Weibel-Palade bodies in 1962 was an accidental observation.
 Ewald Weibel was married to the violinist and musicologist Verena Weibel-Trachsler.